Network

 How it works

-Once the server application is started it begins scanning and registering the scene graph for objects which implement the [Networkable] interface.
-By default that are all nodes connected to the root node and their attributes.
+Once the server application is started, it begins scanning and registering the scene graph for objects which implement the [Networkable] interface.
+By default these are all nodes connected to the root node and their attributes.

-When a client requests a resync all registered objects are serialized and send to all connected clients.
-Upon receiving an object the client checks whether it has seen one with that id before and if not adds its to its scene.
-If the objects parent has not been synced yet it is put in a waiting queue and added once the parent has been synced it is added.
-If the object is already there the existing object is simply updated with the values of the new object.
+When a client requests a resync, all registered objects are serialized and sent to all connected clients.
+Upon receiving an object, the client checks whether it has seen one with that ID before, and if not, adds its to its scene.
+If the object's parent has not been synced yet, it is put in a waiting queue and added once the parent has been synced.
+If the object is already there, the existing object is simply updated with the values of the new object.

 Relevant Classes